The Local Data Hubs (LDH)

 Future plans include making it easier for administrators to define Extended Metadata through JSON, an Excel template, or a user interface.

-In addition to defining fundamental attribute types such as string, text, date, date-time, integer, real number, and Boolean, SEEK offers the capability to establish more sophisticated types like controller vocabularies and controlled vocabulary lists.
+In addition to defining fundamental attribute types such as string, text, date, date-time, integer, real number, and Boolean, FAIRDOM-SEEK offers the capability to establish more sophisticated types like controller vocabularies and controlled vocabulary lists.

 Controlled vocabularies restrict attributes to a predefined set, presented as a single-select dropdown, while controlled vocabulary lists offer more flexibility, allowing users to make multiple selections from a predetermined value set for a given attribute.